npr/metalogger/README.md

 [log](https://github.com/visionmedia/log.js), [util](http://nodejs.org/api/util.html).
 A node.js module that
 uses the metalogger library can choose which logging implementation to use at runtime.

 Usage of Metalogger is not limited to just standalone modules.
-Full-blown Node applications may also choose to use Metalogger to ensure that a switch over to a different logging implementation won't be a hassle, if and when needed.
+Full-blown Node applications will also benefit from using Metalogger to ensure that a switch-over to a different logging implementation won't be a hassle, if and when needed.

 ## Installation and Initialization